Warning: Spoilers Off applies to this page. Proceed at your own risk.

 This one is especially awesome, as it's a Crowning Moment for BOTH the hero and villain.
 Ultimecia pulls an awesome move, basically using her Ex-Burst on him, only to have Squall block the entire thing, unlike Onion Knight and Firion, who got smacked down in what should have been a KO (of course, given the battle system, what is and isn't a KO is constantly in flux; maybe they didn't have enough Brave points.)

 Tidus attacks Jecht, but Jecht shrugs it off and knocks Tidus half-way across the arena with one punch.
-He then goes over, lectures him on how he never stood a chance, and then starts to leave.
+He then goes over, lectures him on how he never stood a chance, and then starts to leave after saying that Tidus will feel better tomorrow.
 Tidus slowly gets to his feet and calls Jecht back to keep fighting.

 Tidus: "Where are you going?
 There's no tomorrow for me...
 UNLESS I BEAT YOU TODAY!"